 After installing your software locally onto your account, you will probably want to add an alias in your dotfiles (for example .profile or .bashrc) to make using your manually installed version easier.
+You can look at the second step in Installing packages#Composer for an example on how to make a program accessible everywhere.
 In case you are using your piece of software for a web service, you will want to make sure you edit your fastcgi script or any other involved scripts to use your binary by changing the path or hardcoding the location.

 We do not offer Node.js by default because we can't give you the most recent release.
 But you can use nvm (Node Version Manager) which installs the required version for you.
 The installation should be straightforward and a guide can be found here.

 We do not provide a global installation of Composer to our users because of different version requirements set by different applications which are not compatible with our setup.
 If you want to run Composer, you can do a manual install of it.